Standard HVAC Unit Sizes

 Unlike cool only systems, a heat pump works to provide both cooling and heating.
 The design of the heat pump allows the system to cool the interior via a special valve that keeps the interior cool during the warm months, and when the valve is reversed, the system warms the indoor air during colder months.
 The system generates heat and cold by pulling air from the outside or the ground.
 It is a reliable and energy efficient system.

 Heat pumps come in a wide range of sizes.
-Depending on the manufacturer, for example, systems can range from 1.5 tons up to 5 tons with a cooling capacity (BTHU) from 17,600 to 56,000 BTHU.
-SEER ratings can range from 14.00 to 20.00 with the highest rating being the best.
-Another rating to check is the heating efficiency (HSPF) which varies from 8.2 to 10, depending on the furnace or AC brand manufacturer.
+Depending on the manufacturer, for example, systems can range from 1.5 tons up to 5 tons — that’s a cooling capacity of 17,600 to 56,000 BTU.
+Since this unit can also heat your home, you want to be aware of another rating to check: the heating efficiency (HSPF).
+Anything of an 8.2 HSPF or above is award an Energy Star label.
+Heat pumps’ HSPF varies from 8.2 to 10, depending on the furnace or AC brand manufacturer.

 HVAC Packaged-System Sizes

 A packaged system is an all-in-one unit providing both heating and cooling.
 There are four types available – heat pump, gas/electric, dual fuel and air conditioner systems.

 The packaged heat pump is discussed above.
 It is a versatile system providing cooling and heating and uses electricity as a backup option for providing heat.